DMacGillivray/soccer-predictions/README.md

 + For RPS a lower score is better
 + We score an RPS of 0, when we predict an outcome with a probability of 1
-+ The best possible RPS for all outcomes – home win, draw, away win is 0
++ The best possible RPS for all outcomes – Home Win, Draw, Away Win is 0
 + The worst possible RPS for an observed Home or Away Win is 1.0
 + The worst possible RPS for an observed Draw is 0.5 – this is the impact of a draw being the middle of the 3 outcomes

- Consider Baseline Frequency Predictions, and the impact on RPS European soccer has a significant home field advantage.
-This varies over time, but a home win is far more likely than either a draw, or an away win.
-In fact a home win is about twice as likely.
+Consider Baseline Frequency Predictions, and the impact on RPS

+European soccer has a significant home field advantage.
+This varies over time, but a Home Win is far more likely than either a Draw, or an Away Win.
+In fact a Home Win is about twice as likely.
-We can plug some rough baseline frequencies into our RPS calculation and determine and review the results.
+We can plug some rough baseline frequencies into our RPS calculation and review the results.

 <p>